realdecoy/frontier/README.md

 ## Contribution Instructions
 ### Testing Requirements
-All code contributions made to this repository be properly tested.
-For testing the testing framework Jest is used.
-All test files must be writen with the extension ".spec.ts", to maintain the consistency of this project.
+All code contributions made to this repository must be properly tested.
+Jest is the testing framework that is used.
+All test files must be written with the extension ".spec.ts", to maintain the consistency of this project.

 ### GitHub Commits
-All commits maded to this repository be rewritten according to the [Conventional Commit Messages Standard](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
+All commits made to this repository should be written according to the [Conventional Commit Messages Standard](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13).
 This is to ensure that consistency is maintained throughout the repository.

 ### Pull Request
 When creating a pull request ensure that the request is well documented and the changes made to the repository have been properly noted.
-Ensure to link the issue number/s that the pull request satisfies.
+Ensure to link the issue number(s) that the pull request satisfies.